 Babies cry for many reasons – one of which is to capture your attention to communicate and express their needs.
 There are seven common reasons why your baby cries.
 Here’s a breakdown of how these cries sound and what action your baby requires you to take when you hear them:

 Paying attention to your child’s cries are one of the best things you can do to develop their communication skills.
 Each baby has different sensory needs, and babies first experience their world through different sensations.
-You need to get to know your baby’s preferences by monitoring their senses and figuring out how they respond to certain stimuli by the kind of crying they exhibit.
-You can do this by following your baby’s:
+You need to get to know your baby’s preferences by monitoring their senses and figuring out how they respond to certain stimuli by the kind of crying they do.
+To understand the particular kind of baby cry meaning, you can check your baby’s:

 Monitoring your baby’s cries and how they differ is the best way to help develop your child’s communication.
 At first, all of your baby’s cries will sound the same; however, you will gradually learn to hear and tell the difference between the cries and what your baby is communicating through them – crying becomes the language through which your baby learns to communicate with you.